Seed dispersal syndrome: Myrmecochory

-Problems in seed dispersal syndromes
+Problems

 Some scientists are skeptical whether seed dispersal syndromes actually exist because their parallel, pollination syndromes, are often disputed in scientific literature.
 Seed dispersal syndromes do not seem to have much disagreement among scientists.
 It is unclear whether this is due to lack of research or interest in seed dispersal syndromes, or that scientists agree with the idea of seed dispersal syndromes.
 It also may be that seed dispersal syndromes are harder to test because once seeds disperse they are difficult to collect and study.
 Jordano (1995) states that the evolution of fruit traits for seed dispersal success is only dependent on diameter.
-This is one scientist’s perspective but does not appear to be the common consensus among scientists.
+This is one scientist's perspective but does not appear to be the common consensus among scientists.
 Colour and olfaction are other common seed dispersal syndromes tested and discussed in scientific literature, with equivocal results.
 One possible reason is that adaptive variation in fruit colours could be scale dependent, occurring only on broad taxonomic scales rather than within assemblages of either bird-dispersed or mammal-dispersed fruit species.
 One limitation to seed dispersal syndromes mentioned is the limited definitions of syndrome characteristics such as odour or texture.
 It is possible that there has not been enough research to test these characteristics or they do not play a role in seed dispersal syndromes.

 The differences in seed dispersal syndromes appear to be weak, but do exist.
 There needs to be consideration for the possibility that these syndromes evolved not to benefit seed dispersal but possibility to combat other selective pressures.
 For example, syndromes may have developed to combat predation or environmental hazards.
 Predation could produce a secondary metabolite syndrome.
 Secondary metabolites are compounds that are not used for the primary function of a plant and are normally used as defense mechanisms.